 |6 channel adjustable tip spacing pipette||Transferring samples from different labware formats to entire rows of a 24 well plate|

 |8 channel adjustable tip spacing pipette||Transferring samples from different labware formats to entire columns of a 96 well plate|

 |12 channel adjustable tip spacing pipette||Transferring samples from different labware formats to entire rows of a 96 well plate|

 When choosing your pipette, you should make sure that it's lightweight, well-balanced and fits comfortably into the hand, for both left- and right-handed users.
 Additionally, tip loading and ejection forces should be as low as possible to reduce the strain on operators.

 How to use a pipette

 The very first thing you should do is make sure that you choose the right pipette for your experiment.
-As explained above, adjustable volume air displacement pipettes are most accurate when pipetting at their maximum capacity, so you should always choose the smallest pipette capable of handling the required volumes.
+As explained above, an adjustable volume air displacement pipette is most accurate when pipetting at its maximum capacity, so you should always choose the smallest pipette capable of handling the required volumes.